-How to Care for Calathea Wavestar
+Our Calathea Varieties and How to Care for Calathea Plants

 7_9-Calathea.jpg

-How much light does a Calathea need?
+How much light does Calathea need?

-Calathea likes bright, indirect light or partial shade, so keep it in a sunny room but out of direct sunlight.
+Calathea likes bright, indirect light or partial shade, so keep them in a sunny room but out of direct sunlight.
 Keeping the leaves free of dust will help them absorb more energy from the light!
 Avoid leaf shine applications, simply wipe with a microfiber cloth and plain water.

-How much water does a Calathea need?
+How much water does Calathea need?

-Calathea also likes humidity, so it’s a great plant to keep in a bathroom if you have a window for natural light, or near a humidifier.
+Calathea also likes humidity, so it’s a great plant to keep in a bathroom if you have a window for natural light or near a humidifier.
 If you don’t have a humidifier, try keeping your Calathea on a humidity tray.
 You can make your own with a shallow dish, pebbles, and a small amount of water that will evaporate around the plant to boost the humidity!

 Pro tip: Use filtered water for Calathea, as impurities from tap water may cause the leaves to turn brown at the tips.

-Does a Calathea need fertlizer?
+Does Calathea need fertilizer?

 Our plants are grown for a strong transition into the home, so they shouldn’t need a boost from fertilizer to continue healthy growth.
 If you do want to feed your Calathea, do so in the growing season (spring and summer) with a biweekly fertilizing routine.
-Any regular houseplant fertilizer should be fine, but dilute to half strength.
+Any regular houseplant fertilizer should be fine but dilute to half strength.
 Don’t fertilize in the winter months.

 You’ll want to repot your Calathea every two years or so to provide fresh, nutritious soil.
 Or you can repot sooner if your Calathea is root bound or overgrowing its pot.

-What is the best temperature for a Calathea?
+What is the best temperature for Calathea?

 Calathea likes to stay warm and cozy at room temperature, between 65-85 degrees.
-Don’t let it dip below 55, and keep it away from drafts.
+Don’t let it dip below 55 and keep it away from drafts.

-Common Calathea Problems
+Common Calathea Issues

 Cold Damage